 Fernie’s Polar Peak chair is the highest chairlift at Fernie Alpine Resort (FAR) that takes skiers and boarders to Polar Peak and the top ridge of the Lizard Range at 2,149 m (7,051 feet).
 The refurbished triple chair lift, from Nakiska, opened in 2012 offering challenging terrain that is recommended for advanced skiers and boarders.

 The Peak Chair gained some notoriety from a GoPro Helmet Cam wipeout featured on the “Jerry of the Day” shown below.
-Yes folks, this is steep, and you need to be aware of what’s coming from behind!
+Yes folks, this is steep, and you need to be aware of what could be coming from behind!

 Whistler’s Peak Chair is comparable in stature and has been a huge success with a 98% operating average in recent years.
 Locals dubbed Whistler’s chair as the “Weak Chair” or the “Once a Week Chair” based on its earlier operating days however, in recent years it’s not been a disappointment.
-Given that Fernie’s season is past its halfway point, simple math calculates that the Polar Peak chair, if it opens soon, might have a 40% operating average.
+Fernie’s Peak Chair was open, on a generous count, for 11 days last season.
+You can do the math.

-Here is another February image from the Polar Peak top-station that clearly defines this years challenge.
+Here is a February 2018 image from the Polar Peak top-station that clearly defines last years challenge.

 Regardless of how many days Polar Peak is open, I love those epic days of ripping multiple powder runs on its steep fall line terrain.
-With the challenges of opening the lift now behind us, it’s time to ski the steeps!
+With the challenges of opening the lift behind us this season, it’s time to ski the steeps!

-Thank you FAR staff for your work in opening Polar Peak chair!
+Thank you FAR staff for your work in opening Polar Peak chair today!